Jay Collins: Lieutenant Governor of Florida (2025–present)

-On August 12, 2025, Governor Ron DeSantis appointed Collins as the 21st lieutenant governor of Florida.

 Since assuming office, Collins has faced a turbulent tenure as lieutenant governor.
-In his second week in office, Florida Politics published leaked text messages between Collins and Representative Alex Andrade revealing they believe Ron DeSantis has autism and has concealed the disorder from the public.
+In his second week in office, Florida Politics published leaked text messages between Collins and State Representative Alex Andrade revealing they believe Ron DeSantis has autism and has concealed the disorder from the public.
 Later that week, Collins flew to California to escort an undocumented immigrant back to Florida to face charges for an automobile accident; denying the controversy was "performative" after receiving criticism from state legislators who questioned the legality of the extradition.
-The week after returning from California, Collins received criticism for his political opposition to diversity, equity, and inclusion while having supported DEI as chief operating officer of Operation BBQ Relief; going so far as mandating yearly DEI training and applying DEI in the selection of contractors and vendors.
-After less than one month in office, Collins considered running for Florida's 14th congressional district in 2026, which would have required him to resign as lieutenant governor due to Florida's resign-to-run laws, but decided not to run.
-Instead, he has expressed interest in running for governor of Florida in 2026.
+The week after returning from California, Collins received criticism for his political opposition to diversity, equity, and inclusion while having supported DEI as chief operating officer of Operation BBQ Relief, going so far as mandating yearly DEI training and applying DEI in the selection of contractors and vendors.

+After less than one month in office, Collins considered running for Florida's 14th congressional district in 2026, which would have required him to resign as lieutenant governor due to Florida's resign-to-run law, but decided not to run.
+Instead, he has announced he is running for governor of Florida in 2026.
+During the run-up to his announcement as a candidate for governor, Collins clashed with top staffers in the Executive Office of the Governor, including Taryn Fenske, a senior political aide to DeSantis, complaining that they were not providing sufficient assistance to his political efforts, according to Republican operatives familiar with the situation.
+DeSantis has declined to endorsed anyone ahead of the Republican gubernatorial primary election on August 18, 2026.
+On July 3, 2026, DeSantis aides accused Collins's wife, Layla, of running burner accounts on X which supported Collins's campaign and were critical of DeSantis; the X accounts were subsequently deleted and Layla denied the allegations.

+In June 2026, Collins sued fellow Republican gubernatorial candidate James Fishback in Leon County Circuit Court, alleging Fishback failed Florida’s seven-year residency requirement due to voter registration, property ownership, and homestead claims in Washington, D.C.
+On July 27, 2026, Circuit Judge David Frank rejected the challenge, ruling Collins lacked sufficient evidence that Fishback intended to abandon Florida residency, and ordered Fishback to remain on the ballot.
+On August 18, Collins lost his primary bid to Byron Donalds.

 Personal life

-In 2019, Collins and his family moved to Florida, originally settling in Pasco County.
-He is married to his wife, Layla; they have two sons and live in Tampa.
+In 2018, Collins and his family moved to Florida, originally settling in Pasco County.
+He has two sons with his second wife, Layla, and they live in Tampa.
+He has an older son from a previous marriage.
 Layla was an unsuccessful candidate for Hillsborough County school board in 2024, and was appointed to the Florida Board of Education by DeSantis in July 2025.